-A VPN connection is a connection between a user and a server belonging to the VPN service.
+A VPN connection is between a user and a server belonging to the VPN service.
 A VPN works by rerouting internet traffic through a remote server.
 If that sounds like Greek, here’s what you need to know.

 Usually, when you view a website’s content, you establish a connection with a server.
 A server is like a computer; it stores files and runs an operating system.

 That server may be anywhere, but once you connect, it will deliver files to your computer that make up a website’s content.